-It is important that suitable packing material is used between adjacent pipes to ensure even stress distribution and load transfer.
-We recommend medium density fibre board (MDF).
-FP McCann can supply and fix packers at works, although the contractor usually supplies and fixes them on site prior to pipe installation.
-It is important that packers are fitted in the correct position.
+Suitable packing material must be used between adjacent pipes to ensure even stress distribution and load transfer.
+We recommend a medium density fibreboard (MDF).
+FP McCann can supply and fix packers at works, although the contractor usually supplies and fixes them on-site before pipe installation.
+Packers must be fitted in the correct position.

 Intermediate Jacking Stations (Interjacks)

 lnterjacks are frequently installed on drives where the jacking forces required to exceed the capability of the pipe or the jacks.
 Installing interjacks relieves pressure on the whole drive length by first pushing the section of pipes in front of the interjack using jacks installed within the interjack itself; the rear section of pipes is then pushed by the main jacks.
 Each interjack station comprises two pipes, a lead and a trail, with a steel can or shield which is either cast integrally with the lead pipe – a fixed can, or fitted around the pipe separately – a loose can.
 The interjack trail pipe is common to both fixed and loose can types.
 The choice of interjack type is usually left to the contractor’s preference.